RustyTheDalek/races/README.md

 If the race is restricted to specific vehicle, its name is shown at the registration waypoint.
 Players will need to be in the restricted vehicle at the registration waypoint in order to join the race.
 Players can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle name.

 If the race is restricted to a specific vehicle class, the class name and number is shown at the registration waypoint.
 You must be in a vehicle of the restricted class to join the race.
 If the class is Custom (-1), you can view which vehicles are allowed in the race by getting out of any vehicle you are in, walking into the registration waypoint on foot and trying to join the race.
 The chat window will list which vehicles you can use in the class Custom (-1) race.
-If the class is not Custom (-1), you can list vehicles of the class by typing **`/races lvehicles [class]`** where [class] is the vehicle class number.
+If the class is not Custom (-1).

 To join the race, type 'E' or press right DPAD.
 Joining the race will clear any waypoints you previously set and load the track waypoints.  **NOTE THAT YOU CANNOT JOIN A RACE IF YOU ARE EDITING WAYPOINTS.
 STOP EDITING FIRST.**  You can only join one race at a time.
 If you want to join another race, leave your current one first.  **IF YOU DO NOT JOIN THE RACE YOU REGISTERED, YOU WILL NOT SEE THE RESULTS OF THE RACE.**